bellerjb/MetaCTF19/README.md

 This repository contains my problems, as well as their intended solutions for Deep Run High School's 2019 MetaCTF competition.
 Each problem is organized in it's own folder, and has its own README with more detail about each problem.
+There is also some solutions made during the competition for testing in `guestsolutions`.

 ## Problems
 | Category         | Problem                 | Problem Text                                                                                                                                                                                                                                                                                                                                                                                                                                               | Hint                                                                                  | Difficulty     |